 When we reach the dead end of a relationship, we sometimes encounter unbearable amounts of sadness, grief, pain and anger, and finding even bare minimum of motivation to move on after a breakup can be really hard.

 This is a natural reaction but it is also an overwhelming experience, and it can put other aspects of our lives on hold, as naturally we need some time to process what happened in order to deal with the break in a healthy way.
 The problem we encounter here, however, is our reality.
 No matter what we are going through, life does go on and we must adjust.
-Being productive, efficient and focused when dealing with mundane tasks becomes especially difficult, and this can make us feel even more out of place and emphasise all those negative emotions, directing them inwards.
+Stay productive, being efficient and focused when dealing with mundane tasks becomes especially difficult, and this can make us feel even more out of place and emphasise all those negative emotions, directing them inwards.
 So, how to come out on top after a breakup ?
 How to deal with all the hurt it causes?

 Here is the good news: there are some proven ways which can help you deal with being unproductive, and they work in a healthy way, without suppressing how you feel.